dario-mr/ichiro-family-tree-viewer/README.md

 API that provides the family tree of our doggy Ichiro Go Takimisou

 ## Environment variables to set
 - `API_KEY`: API key to authorize endpoint requests.
-Must be included in the request header.
+Must be included in the request header with key 'api-key'.